eProsima/vulcanexus/docs/rst/tutorials/micro/build_system_components/build_system_components.rst

 `STM32Cube <https://www.st.com/en/ecosystems/stm32cube.html>`_ is one of the **preferred options of the users of ST Micro STM32 family**.
 By means of this module, the micro-ROS user will find easy to integrate the micro-ROS stack in a STM32Cube project.

 All the STM32 MCUs are supported by this IDE and most of them should be able to run the micro-ROS stack.
 By now, multiple Nucleo boards featuring STM32F4 and STM42F7 devices has been tested a proven to work.
-By using this module the micro-ROS user will find easy to port the micro-ROS to its own STM32 with FreeRTOS and a serial based transport.
+By using this module the micro-ROS user will find it easy to port micro-ROS to its own STM32 with FreeRTOS and the provided serial based transport.

 .. note::